 - Double prong stainless steel roller buckle for added security & adjustment.

-- They give more pressure than a Velcro belt but lesser pressure than a power lifting belt.
+- They give more pressure than a Velcro belt but lesser pressure than a belt for power lifitng.

 - Their width is kept constant throughout the belt.